 With election season in full swing, perhaps it’s time to take a step back and be glad that neither candidate makes out with corpses or thinks they have bones made of glass.
-Whether they were born with mental illness or slowly descended into lunacy as a result of leading tragic lives, these 11 rulers definitely make both of our candidates look better.
+Whether they were born with mental illness or slowly descended into lunacy as a result of leading tragic lives, these 11 rulers definitely make most U.S. presidents look better.

-1. Queen Maria I of Portugal.
-Queen Maria exhibited some eyebrow-raising behavior prior to her husband/uncle’s death in 1786, but it was that sad event that really set her on the road to madness.
+Queen Maria (1734-1816) exhibited some eyebrow-raising behavior prior to her husband/uncle’s death in 1786, but it was that sad event that really set her on the road to madness.
 When her eldest son and only daughter followed soon after, Maria’s already fragile mental state took a nose dive.
 The religious fanatic became convinced she was going to hell and reported visions of her deceased father’s blackened corpse being tortured by demons.
 Visitors to her apartments would complain that they were tired of her constant screaming and wailing.
 According to some reports, she also became rather fond of wearing children’s clothing.

-2. Charles VI of France.
-Charles had many manic episodes, including one in 1392 where he slaughtered four of his own men after being startled when a page dropped a lance.
+Charles (1368-1422) had many manic episodes, including one in 1392 where he slaughtered four of his own men after being startled when a page dropped a lance.
 After the massacre, Charles fell into a comatose state for two days and had to be carried home on a cart.
 But the most interesting delusion King Charles had was that his bones were made of glass.
 To prevent himself from shattering, the king had iron rods sewn into his clothes.

 Recent theories state that both of the brothers were in perfect mental health; the “insane” behavior was completely fabricated to make it easy to overthrow them.

-4. Vlad the Impaler.
-Anyone who tortured people to the extent and numbers that Vlad of Walachia did had to be insane as well as cruel.
+Anyone who tortured people to the extent and numbers that Vlad of Walachia (1431-1476) did had to be insane as well as cruel.
 His favorite form of torture, impalement, wasn’t just used as capital punishment; he took pleasure in it to the point of complete and total obsession.
 When Vlad and his evils were finally brought to an end via house arrest in Hungary, he obsessively continued to torture and impale any living thing that had the misfortune to cross his path—birds, rats, mice.

-5. Juana of Castile.
-Although Juana’s marriage was arranged by her famous parents, Ferdinand and Isabella, she fell completely and totally in love with her husband, Philip the Handsome (you be the judge) of Austria.
-Juana was so in love, in fact, that when Philip died of typhoid fever in 1506, Juana had his tomb reopened several times so she could gaze at her husband’s face, which surely was no longer quite as handsome as it once had been.
+Although Joanna’s marriage was arranged by her famous parents, Ferdinand and Isabella, she fell completely and totally in love with her husband, Philip the Handsome (you be the judge) of Austria, a Habsburg duke.
+Joanna (1479-1555) was so in love, in fact, that when Philip died of typhoid fever in 1506, Joanna had his tomb reopened several times so she could gaze at her husband’s face, which surely was no longer quite as handsome as it once had been.
 When she had to flee town to escape the plague, she demanded to take Philip with her and had the tomb opened once again to make sure he was still inside.
-He was still there, and presumably still decaying, but that didn’t stop Juana from kissing and caressing the corpse.
+He was still there, and presumably still decaying, but that didn’t stop Joanna from kissing and caressing the corpse.

-6. Erik XIV of Sweden.
-King Erik’s paranoia completely consumed his life and his sanity.
+The paranoia of Erik (1533-1577) completely consumed his life and his sanity.
 It wasn’t unusual for people caught laughing, smiling or whispering within Erik’s earshot to be sentenced to death for treason.
 He had an entire family imprisoned in his castle and later murdered simply because he believed they were too influential.
-After the executions, King Erik wandered outside to the woods and disappeared for three days.
+After the executions, Erik wandered outside to the woods and disappeared for three days.
 He believed himself to be his own brother for a period of time, and in 1568, that brother really did take over the throne after advisors deemed Erik too compromised to wear the crown.
 Though Erik took his paranoia to the extreme, he may have been justified: when he met his end in 1577, it was the result of poisoned pea soup.

-10. Maria Eleonora of Brandenburg.
-Maria Eleonora was desperate to give her husband a son, but after a couple of miscarriages and stillbirths, she kind of lost it when the baby she finally delivered in 1626 was a girl, screaming, “Instead of a son, I am given a daughter, dark and ugly, with a great nose and black eyes.
+Maria Eleonora (1599-1655) was desperate to give her husband a son, but after a couple of miscarriages and stillbirths, she kind of lost it when the baby she finally delivered in 1626 was a girl, screaming, “Instead of a son, I am given a daughter, dark and ugly, with a great nose and black eyes.
 Take her from me, I will not have such a monster!”